r39ashmi/e2e_dialect/README.md

 ### Feature Extraction
 For extraction of features (STFT, SFF, and ZTW based features), MATLAB is used.
-Code for feature extraction can be found in feature_extraction/
+Code for feature extraction will soon be updated at feature_extraction/

 ### Neural Network Architectures for Dialect Classification
 This project implements three neural architectures: